Washingtonwei/use-case-style-guide/use-case-templates/README.md

     <td>Preconditions:</td>
     <td style="width: 80%; text-align: left" colspan="3">
       PRE-1.
 The User is logged into the System. <br />
       PRE-2.
 The User has the "change" privilege.
-See Business Rules of this use case. <br />
+See the Business Rules of this use case. <br />
-      PRE-3. <em>&lt;whatever&gt;</em> can be changed after creation. <br />
+      PRE-3. <em>&lt;whatever&gt;</em> can be changed after the creation. <br />
     </td>
   </tr>
   <tr>